-Sertraline comes as a tablet and a concentrate (liquid) to take by mouth.
+Sertraline comes as a tablet to take by mouth.
 It is usually taken once daily in the morning or evening.
-To treat premenstrual dysphoric disorder, sertraline is taken once a day, either every day of the month or on certain days of the month.
-Take sertraline at around the same time every day.
+To treat a premenstrual dysphoric disorder, sertraline is taken once a day, either every day of the month or on certain days of the month.
+Take Zoloft at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take sertraline exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Your doctor may start you on a low dose of sertraline and gradually increase your dose, not more than once a week.

 It may take a few weeks or longer before you feel the full benefit of sertraline.
 Continue to take Zoloft even if you feel well.
 Do not stop taking this medication without talking to your doctor.
 If you suddenly stop taking sertraline, you may experience withdrawal symptoms such as nausea, sweating, depression, mood changes, frenzied or abnormally excited mood, irritability, anxiety, confusion, dizziness, headache, tiredness, seizures, ringing in the ears, numbness or tingling in the arms, legs, hands, or feet, difficulty falling asleep or staying asleep.

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).